sebsto/amplify-ios-getting-started/code/README.md

 # Instructions to build on Amazon EC2

 The below are step by step instructions to build this project on macOS.
-It describe how to start an Amazon EC2 mac1 instance and how to use the command line to install your development environment and to build the project.
+It describe how to start an Amazon EC2 Mac instance and how to use the command line to install your development environment and to build the project.
 If you are using your own Mac, you can skip the Amazon EC2 section.

-## Prepare a mac1 EC2 instance with Xcode (one time setup)
+## Prepare an EC2 Mac instance with Xcode (one time setup)

 1. Get an EC2 Mac instance ([doc](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html)).